Student Policy on Note Taking

 - Note taker information will not be given to the student unless the note taker grants permission.

-- Notes will be uploaded to your D2L account within 48 hours of the class.
-You can access notes under "DRV Notes."
+- Notes will be uploaded to your BOX account within 48 hours of the class.
+You can access tutorials on how to access your notes at Notes Instructions.

-- It is the student's responsibility to access notes on D2L regularly.
-Disabled Student Services will contact students who do not access notes regularly.
+- It is the student's responsibility to access notes on BOX regularly.
+ODS will contact students who do not access notes regularly.
 Services for note taking may be stopped temporarily, pending a meeting with a ODS staff member.